 WWEA and LEE NRW organised this event, which brought together renewable energy and community power experts from around the world to discuss how new alliances can help community power play a key role in the renewable energy transition.

 08 – 10 November 2018 | Bamako, Mali

-WWEA and the Mali Folkecenter, together with the ISEP, will host this event which brings together large numbers of national, regional and international community power stakeholders to provide a launch pad for the community power concept in Africa.
+WWEA and the Mali Folkecenter, together with the ISEP, hosted this event which brought together large numbers of national, regional and international community power stakeholders to provide a launch pad for the community power concept in Africa.

-Since its formation in 2014, IRENA Coalition for Action has grown to more than 80 members, including private sector companies, industry associations, civil society, research institutes and intergovernmental organisations.
+Since its formation in 2014, the IRENA Coalition for Action has grown to consist of over 115 members, including private sector companies, industry associations, civil society, research institutes and intergovernmental organisations.

-The Coalition is open to any legal entity supporting the widespread adoption and sustainable use of all forms of renewable energy and that meets the requirements outlined in the Coalition for Action Structure Document.View All Members
+The Coalition is open to legal entities supporting the widespread adoption and sustainable use of all forms of renewable energy, and meeting the requirements outlined in the Coalition for Action Structure Document.View All Members